 State officials founded the University of Central Missouri more than a century ago to train teachers, and it continues to provide educators with more than two dozen types of teacher certification to this day.
 Based in Warrensburg, the school offers a range of teaching degrees, including an elementary education master’s degree online.

 UCM based the curriculum of the program on the standards set by the National Board Standards for early and middle childhood education.
 The program centers around a core of seven classes in subjects like instructional practices, curriculum development, research and development, and foundations of childhood education.
 The program also emphasizes leadership.

 Students must earn 30 total credits to receive their degrees.
 The university formats classes asynchronously, and they follow traditional eight– or 16–week semesters.
 UCM accepts up to 12 transfer credits.
 Admission requires a bachelor’s degree earned with a GPA of 2.5 or better, proof of teacher certification, and a recommendation attesting to the applicant’s suitability for a graduate–level program.
 Distance learners pay in–state tuition, and UCM consistently ranks as one of the nation’s most affordable schools.

-The University of Central Missouri is regionally accredited by the North Central Association of Colleges and Schools (NCA-HLC).
+University of Central Missouri is regionally accredited by the Higher Learning Commission (HLC).
 The university’s teacher education programs are fully accredited by the National Council for the Accreditation of Educator Preparation (NCACEP).